Sexify (TV series)

-Sexify (stylized as Sex!fy) is a Polish sex comedy streaming television series directed by Kalina Alabrudzińska and Piotr Domalewski and starring Sandra Drzymalska, Aleksandra Skraba and Maria Sobocińska as the lead characters.
+Sexify (stylized as Sex!fy) is a Polish sex comedy television series directed by Kalina Alabrudzińska and Piotr Domalewski and starring Sandra Drzymalska, Aleksandra Skraba, and Maria Sobocińska as the lead characters.
 The first season of the show consisted of eight episodes, premiering on Netflix 29 April 2021.
 A second season of the show was released on January 11, 2023.

 Plot

-The show follows the character of computer science student Natalia Dumaka and her efforts to develop an algorithm for the female orgasm with the help of her friends Paulina and Monika.
+The show follows the character of computer science student Natalia Dumała and her efforts to develop an algorithm for the female orgasm with the help of her friends Paulina and Monika.
 Natalia dreams of winning the competition for the best start-up at her university.
 With the help of her friends Paulina Malinowska and Monika Nowicka, she decides to create an app called Sexify, which aims to help people discover the world of sexuality and female orgasm.